Woman wearing green and glasses reading a computer screen

 • An institution may wish to foreground some overarching themes for CPD based on their own context.
 For example, a university in southern Africa might focus on workplace skills, entrepreneurship, social justice, and inclusion.
 An institution could integrate the theme of workplace skills for example, into one or more of the domains in the framework.

-Download the academic framework document for more information.
+Refer to pages 4 and 5 of the academics framework document for more information.

 • An academic library may decide to conduct a workshop on Open Knowledge or Digital Knowledge Management for its academic library.
 It can narrow the focus by choosing one or more capability descriptors for the corresponding domains.